spring-attic/spring-security-saml/samples/service-provider/starter/README.md

 ### Test Support

-SAML, which requires, mutual configuration between an identity provider, IDP, and a service provider, SP, is often difficult to test.
+SAML, which requires, mutual registration between an identity provider, IDP, and a service provider, SP, is often difficult to test.
 Some applications rely on integration tests using external SAML providers making the test dependent on external factors to succeed.